 The short answer is this — it depends.
 It varies according to each insurance plan and how much of a medical necessity removing your wisdom teeth is.

 Chances are that if you are seeking to have your wisdom teeth out, you’re following the advice of your dentist or oral surgeon.
 Most likely, the procedure is a medical necessity.
 Because of this, we have good news for you: Wisdom teeth may very well be covered, at least partially, by both your health insurance and your dental insurance.
+Your wisdom teeth removal doctor can work with your insurance company to determine if your wisdom teeth are covered by insurance and what your out of pocket fees are.

 Factors to Consider in Insurance Coverage